ucdavis/hpccf-docs/docs/admin/backups-users.md

     Backup quota exceeded, backed up data is greater than purchased quota.

     Please see https://docs.hpc.ucdavis.edu/backups for information about
-    purchasing more space, or contact HPCCF to adjust your retention policy, which is currently: --keep-daily=14 --keep-weekly=5 --keep-monthly=2 **EXAMPLE ONLY**
+    purchasing more space, or contact HPC@UCD to adjust your retention policy, which is currently: --keep-daily=14 --keep-weekly=5 --keep-monthly=2 **EXAMPLE ONLY**

     BACKUP CANCELLED!